atbcb/usab-uswds/news/_posts/2021-05-20-u-s-access-board-celebrates-global-accessibility-awareness-day.md

 excerpt: "Today, the U.S. Access Board celebrates the tenth annual Global Accessibility Awareness Day to promote discussion and learning about digital access and inclusion for people with disabilities.
-The Board is a leading source of information on accessible design, including access to . . . "
+The Board is a leading source of information on accessible design, including . . . "
 image: /images/uploads/map-of-earth.png
 image_alt_text: Map of Earth with countries are outlined and filled with nodes and connectors
 featured: false